Additive Combinatorics Using Equivariant Cohomology: Warmup: The Cauchy--Davenport theorem, connections with Lagrange interpolation and the Combinatorial Nullstellensatz

-We can also compute this degree using equivariant cohomology and the Atiyah-Bott-Berline-Vergne (ABBV for short) integration formula.
+We can also compute this degree using equivariant cohomology and the Atiyah--Bott--Berline--Vergne (ABBV for short) integration formula.

 \begin{proposition}\cite{atiyah-bott} Suppose that $X$ is a compact manifold and $T$ is a torus acting smoothly on $X$, and the fixed point set $F(X)$ of the $T$-action on $X$ is finite.
-Then for any cohomology class $x\in H_T^*(X)$
+Then for any cohomology class $x\in H_T^*(X):=H_T^*(X;\C)$

 Here $e(T_fX)$ is the $T$-equivariant Euler class of the tangent space $T_fX$.
-The right side is considered in the fraction field of the polynomial ring of $H^*_T=H^*(BT)$ (see more on details in \cite{atiyah-bott}): part of the statement is that the denominators cancel when the sum is simplified. \end{proposition} First notice that $L$ is a $T_1 \times T_2$-bundle---i.e. the $T_1 \times T_2$-action lifts to $L$---so it has an equivariant first Chern class $\hat c_1$.
+The right side is considered in the fraction field of the polynomial ring of $H^*_T=H^*(BT)$ (see more details in \cite{atiyah-bott}): part of the statement is that the denominators cancel when the sum is simplified. \end{proposition} First notice that $L$ is a $T(r) \times T(s)$ vector bundle---i.e. the $T(r)\times T(s)$-action lifts to $L$ acting linearly on the fibers---so it has an equivariant first Chern class $\hat c_1$.
 Because the degree of the integrand is the dimension, any equivariant lift will give the same integral: